ProIntegritate/GreyHackGame/README.md

                     it belongs to before implementing it in code. ver               - Command line tool to find out version of a file portscanner       - A basic portscanner.
-Not needed since NMAP exists in the game, written for fun. change.passwd     - Generic tool for changing password on hosts, supports multiple services. get.passwd        - Generic tool for getting /etc/passwd from host, supports multiple services. get.shell         - Generic tool for getting a shell on host, supports multiple services. sweeper           - A script to sweep complete subnets for Bank.txt.
+Not needed since NMAP exists in the game, written for fun. change.passwd     - Generic tool for changing password on hosts, supports multiple services.
+(Add your own exploits) get.passwd        - Generic tool for getting /etc/passwd from host, supports multiple services.
+(Add your own exploits) get.shell         - Generic tool for getting a shell on host, supports multiple services.
+(Add your own exploits) sweeper           - A script to sweep complete subnets for Bank.txt.
 Fast, but has some issues. local.get.shell   - A local script to jump from guest to user. local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work.